PannPwintPhyu/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-Building a modern data warehouse with SQL server,including ETL processes,data modeling and analytics
+# Data-warehouse and Analytics project

+Welcome to the **Data-warehouse and Analytics project** repository!
+This project demostrates a comprehensive data warehousing and analytics solution,from building a data warehouse to generating actionable insights.Designed as a portfolio project that highlights industry best practices in data engineering and analytics.